 But can water be too alkaline?
 According to Holsworth, yes, it can.
 “The Japanese Ministry of Health, Labour and Welfare electrolyzed-reduced water to be potable between the pH of 8 and 10.
 They advise against drinking alkaline water above a pH of 10.”
 Drinking water that is too alkaline can have a negative effect, as your body still needs acidity in order to breakdown food and nutrients.
 Overall, water with a very low or very high pH can be a sign of chemical or heavy metal toxicity.

 What Are The Different Types of Alkaline Water Out There?

 If you are ready to jump on the alkaline water wagon, you have many options.
 There are water pitcher filters such as the EHM Ultra Premium Alkaline Water Pitcher or the Reshape Water Alkaline Water Pitcher that regulate the water’s pH by passing it through a filtration system, which raises the pH levels of regular tap water.
 The filters reduce the size of the molecules of tap water, removing heavy metals, making it easier to absorb while also adding good substances like magnesium, calcium and potassium.

 All that said, the benefits of alkaline water are not fully verified by science, and more research is needed to verify all claims.
-Most of the literature out there exhorts that as long as you are staying hydrated with genuine, clean, pure water and drinking the recommended amount — 8 ounces, or 2 liters, of water every day — your body will be OK.
+Most of the literature out there exhorts that as long as you are staying hydrated with genuine, clean, pure water and drinking the recommended amount — eight 8-ounces glasses, or 2 liters, of water every day — your body will be OK.